 A.13.12.
-The measures taken to protect the research reactor against unauthorized access and sabotage, and to protect against unauthorized removal of fissile and radioactive material, should be kept confidential and therefore be described in a separate plan for physical protection (see IAEA Nuclear Security Series No. 13, Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Rev. 5) [27] and IAEA Nuclear Security Series No. 23-G [79]), including procedures for access to the site and to the research reactor, and the physical protection systems.
+The measures taken to protect the research reactor against unauthorized access and sabotage, and to protect against unauthorized removal of fissile and radioactive material, should be described, including procedures for access to the site and to the research reactor, and the physical protection systems.

 A.13.13.
 The physical protection measures of the research reactor should be kept confidential and therefore may be described in a separate document.
-It should be indicated how the operating organization ensures that safety measures and security measures are implemented in accordance with Requirement 90 of SSR-3 [2].